 Alternatively, the program can display embedded album arts which can then be overlaid behind the visualizations.

 Pretty neat if you ask me.
 But how exactly does it make the video?

 Making the Video

 Well, thankfully we don’t need a screen recording program for that.
-You can use one but that’s not the most ideal of ways.
+You can use one, but that’s not the most ideal way.
 Why?

 By recording the screen, the video quality is diminished not to mention you’ll be limited to whatever resolution you’re using on your monitor.
 To ensure we get the best possible quality, Potplayer has to do both the rendering and recording for you, which fortunately it does.

 First we’ll tell it to render the visualizations at a particular resolution.
 The default is 640×480 but you can go as high as 1920×1080 (HD).